 - Employee Relations and Engagement will ensure notification is provided to the individual via letter regarding their ineligibility for hire/rehire status, including the terms of the designation.

-- HCS will maintain official employee retention records regarding ineligibility for hire/rehire.
-The VPHCS, Associate Vice President and Director of Employee Relations and Engagement will review the records on an annual basis.
+- HR will maintain official employee retention records regarding ineligibility for hire/rehire.
+The VPHR, Associate Vice President and Director of Employee Relations and Engagement will review the records on an annual basis.

 - If an individual is designated as ineligible for hire/rehire and is inadvertently hired during the period of ineligibility, the individual is subject to immediate separation.

-Human Capital Services is responsible for this policy.
-The Vice President of Human Capital Services or designee must approve any exception to this policy or related procedures.
-Questions should be directed to Human Capital Services at 785-532-6277 or email@example.com.
+Human Resources is responsible for this policy.
+The Vice President of Human Resources or designee must approve any exception to this policy or related procedures.
+Questions should be directed to Human Resources at 785-532-6277 or firstname.lastname@example.org.